-In compliance with Tennessee Code Annotated Section 68-55-503, the Nashville Youth Soccer Association (NYSA) has adopted guidelines and forms as developed by the Tennessee Department of Health to inform and educate coaches, young athletes, and their parents or guardians of the nature, risk and symptoms of concussion and head injury.
+In compliance with Tennessee legislation, Public Chapter 148 (click here for full text of the law in PDF format), which was passed by the State of Tennessee Legislature on March 21, 2013, signed into law on April 12, 2013, and became effective on January 1, 2014, Heartland Soccer Club: NYSA has adopted guidelines and forms as developed by the Tennessee Department of Health to inform and educate coaches, young athletes, and their parents or guardians of the nature, risk and symptoms of concussion and head injury.

 Every individual involved in youth athletics must become more proactive in identifying and treating athletes who show signs of concussion or head injury.
-In order to address this critical issue, it is therefore NYSA’s policy that:
+In order to address this critical issue, it is therefore Heartland Soccer Club: NYSA’s policy that:

 Any player who exhibits signs, symptoms or behaviors consistent with a concussion such as loss of consciousness, headache, dizziness, confusion or balance problems, shall be immediately removed from the game and shall not return to play until cleared by an appropriate health care professional.